-> Such a system speeds up the whole process of news planning.
+Such a system speeds up news planning.
 It improves the efficiency of news meetings.
 It helps editors brief reporters and producers because they already know what is expected.

-> And news delivery deadlines are clearer, and therefore more likely to be met.
+And news delivery deadlines are clearer, and therefore more likely to be met.

 Now let’s look at these story types in more depth.

 The descriptions below are just there to illustrate the concept.
 These will change depending on how each news organisation chooses to define the story types.
 You might give the story types different names; that doesn’t matter.

 What matters is that you create your own system aimed at maximum newsroom efficiency and productivity.

 Note: This system works perfectly in a converged newsroom.

 An S1 story will probably be an exclusive, or a massive breaking/developing news story which is of importance to your audience.